Help fill our shelves with more books and show your support!

 Q: Can my kids come to the library on their own?

 A: Children under the age of 10 must be accompanied by an adult or older sibling/escort above the age of 14.
+Parents are still responsible for all books taken out by their children.

 Q: If I see a book in the drop box that I want as I am returning my books, can I take it and bring it back next time?